David Jowsey: People

+As of 2022, Jowsey continues to run Bunya Productions along with Sen and Simpkin, co-managing director and head of television.

+Films

-In the beginning they concentrated on frugality, having estimated that they could survive by making a low-budget film each year.
+In the beginning Sen and Jowsey concentrated on frugality, having estimated that they could survive by making a low-budget film each year.
 Their first film was a sci fi film shot black and white in Arizona, called Dreamland (2009), which was self-funded.